How Big Was A Short Faced Bear

 The Short Face: Myth vs. Reality

 The name "short-faced bear" might conjure images of a bear with a squashed or pug-like face.
-However, the reality is more nuanced.
+Still, the reality is more nuanced.
 While their snouts were proportionally shorter compared to other bear species, particularly modern grizzlies, the overall skull structure of Arctodus simus was still quite elongated.

 The "short-faced" appearance is primarily due to the reduced length of the maxilla, the upper jaw bone, relative to the overall length of the skull.
 This feature may have provided Arctodus simus with a wider field of vision, allowing them to spot prey or predators from a distance.